paulHasselkuss/W210/README.md

 ## Usage

 The theme should be added as a [module](https://gohugo.io/hugo-modules/).
-To use it, create a new hugo site (`hugo new site`), then add the following to your `config.yaml`:
+To use it, create a new hugo site (`hugo new site`) and add the following to your `config.yaml`:

 ```
 module:
   imports:
-  - path: github.com/pahsHasselkuss/W210
+  - path: github.com/paulHasselkuss/W210
 ```

 Then you need to install the required NPM dependencies: